gante/mmWave-localization-learning/README.md

 and promising alternative for outdoor positioning.

 The following image shows the simulated results for the average error per covered position.
-Given that the transmitter is at the center of the image (red triangle), and most of the solid yellow shapes are buildings, it is possible to confirm that being in a NLOS position is not a constraint for the proposed system.
+Given that the transmitter is the red triangle at the center of the image, and most of the solid yellow shapes are buildings (see the other image below), it is possible to confirm that being in a NLOS position is not a constraint for the proposed system.

 <p align="center">
   <img src="images/error_vs_position.PNG" width="480"/>